Sasaki structures on general contact manifolds: Introduction

 \section{Introduction}

-The idea of a contact manifold can be traced back to Huygens, Barrow, and Newton.
-Although the theory of contact transformations was already developed by Sophus Lie \cite{Lie:1890}, the modern study of contact structures began with the influential paper of Boothby and Wang \cite{Boothby:1958} in 1958.
-One year later, Gray \cite{Gray:1959} introduced the notion of \emph{almost contact structures}.
-Nowadays, a contact structure is viewed as a field of hyperplanes on a manifold $M$ of odd dimension $2n+1$, which is locally given as the kernel of a contact form, i.e., a $1$-form $\eta$ such that $\eta\wedge(d\eta)^n$ is a volume (it is nowhere-vanishing).
-If such a $1$-form can be chosen globally, we call the structure \emph{coorientable} or \emph{trivializable}.
-For contact structures, we refer to the book by Geiges \cite{Geiges:2008}.
-Including non-trivializable contact manifolds into the picture is necessary, since many canonical and important contact structures, e.g., those on first jet prolongations of line bundles, are not trivializable. {Note, however, that any contact manifold possesses a (generally non-canonical) trivializable contact 2-covering (cf. Corollary \ref{cr1}).}
+The origins of contact geometry can be traced back to the works of Huygens, Barrow, and Newton.
+Although the theory of contact transformations had already been developed by Sophus Lie \cite{Lie:1890}, the modern theory of contact structures began with the influential paper of Boothby and Wang \cite{Boothby:1958} in 1958.
+One year later, Gray \cite{Gray:1959} introduced the notion of an \emph{almost contact structure}.
+Today, a contact structure is understood as a hyperplane distribution $C\subset \sT M$ on an odd-dimensional manifold $M$ of dimension $2n+1$, locally given as the kernel of a contact form $\zh$, i.e., a $1$-form satisfying $\zh\wedge (\xd\zh)^n\neq 0$.

+If such a form exists globally, the contact structure is called \emph{coorientable} or \emph{trivializable}.
+For general background on contact geometry, we refer to the monograph by Geiges \cite{Geiges:2008}.
+Allowing nontrivializable contact structures is essential, since many natural and canonical examples, such as contact structures on first jet bundles of line bundles, are not globally coorientable. {Nevertheless, every contact manifold admits a (generally noncanonical) coorientable double covering; see Corollary~\ref{cr1}.}

-In \cite{Grabowski:2013}, the second author has defined \emph{symplectic $\R^\times$-bundles} {$(P,\zw)$} over a manifold $M$, where $\Rt$ is the multiplicative group of invertible reals, and has shown that symplectic $\R^\times$-bundles and contact manifold are equivalent concepts (see also \cite{Arnold:1989}).
-Symplectic $\R^\times$-bundles associated with a given contact manifold $(M,C)$ are all isomorphic and called the \emph{symplectic covers} of $(M,C)$; we will recall these constructions in Section \ref{Sec3}.
-Later, in a series of papers \cite{Grabowska:2022,Grabowska:2023, Grabowska:2023a}, they were applied to geometric mechanics with the mindset that the contact structure is better viewed as the homogeneous symplectic form $\zw$ rather than the odd-dimensional counterpart of a symplectic structure. {Here, the homogeneity means $h^*_s(\zw)=s\zw$, where $s\mapsto h_s$ is the principal $\Rt$-action on $P$.} This greatly simplifies the relation of these two old subjects in differential geometry.
+\mn In \cite{Grabowski:2013}, the second author introduced the notion of a \emph{symplectic $\R^\times$-bundle} $(P,\zw)$ over a manifold $M$, where $\Rt$ denotes the multiplicative group of nonzero real numbers, and proved that symplectic $\R^\times$-bundles are equivalent to contact manifolds (see also \cite{Arnold:1989}).
+The symplectic $\R^\times$-bundles associated with a contact manifold $(M,C)$ are all mutually isomorphic and are called the \emph{symplectic covers} of $(M,C)$.
+We briefly recall these constructions in Section~\ref{Sec3}.
+Later, in a series of papers \cite{Grabowska:2022,Grabowska:2023,Grabowska:2023a}, this viewpoint was applied to geometric mechanics, based on the principle that contact geometry should be understood primarily in terms of the homogeneous symplectic form $\zw$, rather than as an odd-dimensional analogue of symplectic geometry.
+Here, homogeneity means that $h_s^*(\zw)=s\zw$, where $s\mapsto h_s$ denotes the principal $\Rt$-action on $P$.
+This perspective considerably clarifies and unifies the relation between contact and symplectic geometry.